 - Pregnant teenagers have the right to make their own pregnancy decisions.
 That means no one can force you to decide whether you will keep your baby.

 - You have the right to place your baby for adoption.
-While ten states require legal counsel or parental permission to put a baby up for adoption, no one can force your decision.
+While some states require legal counsel or parental permission to put a baby up for adoption, no one can force your decision.
 Texas does not require parental permission to place your baby with an adoptive family.